Estimating a Directed Tree for Extremes

-Tables~\ref{table:comparisongnecco}, \ref{table:comparisonmhalla} and \ref{table:comparisonotto} present the metrics nSHD, FPR, FDR and TPR based on the three scores (b)---(d) and for each data set previously considered.
+Tables~\ref{table:comparisongnecco}, \ref{table:comparisonmhalla} and \ref{table:comparisonotto} present the metrics nSHD, FPR, FDR and TPR based on the three scores (b), (c), and (d) for each data set previously considered.
 Comparing the metrics with those of \QTree\ in Table~\ref{table:qtreescoresalg1}, we find for the Danube network a comparably weak performance for all three alternative scores.
 Among the three scores, $\chi$ performs best, followed by $\Gamma$.
 We visualize our findings from Table~\ref{table:qtreescores} and Tables~\ref{table:qtreescoresalg1}---\ref{table:comparisonotto} for nSHD in Figure~\ref{fig:qtree_comparison}.

 Solid lines present nSHD for the estimated tree vs. true tree.
 We find that \texttt{auto-tuned} \QTree\ (black line) is uniformly best over all data sets, followed by \QTree.
-We conclude that the stabilizing subsampling procedure of \texttt{auto-tuned} \QTree\ improves the estimated tree.
-Even for the Top Colorado network, where $\alpha=0.9$ is optimal, the nSHD is still positive for \QTree\, whereas for \texttt{auto-tuned} \QTree, nSHD is equal to zero and the estimated tree is equal to the true one.
-For all Colorado sectors, $\Gamma$ follows next, $\chi$ is surprisingly successful for the Danube, but not for any of the Colorado sectors. $S^{\text{ext}}$ does not perform well in any tree recovery, but this was also not the goal of \cite{mhalla2020causal}
+We conclude that the stabilizing subsampling procedure of \texttt{auto-tuned} \QTree\ improves the estimation.
+Even for the Top sector of the Colorado, where $\alpha=0.9$ is optimal, the nSHD is still positive for \QTree\, whereas for \texttt{auto-tuned} \QTree, nSHD is equal to zero and the estimated tree is equal to the true one.
+For all Colorado sectors, $\Gamma$ follows next, $\chi$ is surprisingly successful for the Danube, but not for any of the Colorado sectors. $S^{\text{ext}}$ does not perform well in any tree recovery, but this was also not the goal of \cite{mhalla2020causal}.

-Dashed lines present nSHD for the reachability matrix of the estimated trees vs. true.
+Dashed lines present nSHD for the reachability graphs of the estimated trees vs. true.
 Here \texttt{auto-tuned} \QTree\ and \QTree\ give the same answers as for the trees above.
-The blue dashes line representing $\Gamma$ is only moderately worse than the magenta line for \QTree\ for the Middle and Bottom sector of the Colorado. $\chi$ is worst for the Middle Colorado, for the Danube and the other sectors of the Colorado it performs better than $\Gamma$ and $S^{\text{ext}}$.
+The blue dashed line representing $\Gamma$ is only moderately worse than the magenta line for \QTree\ for the Middle and Bottom sectors of the Colorado.
+The score $\chi$ is worst for the Middle Colorado; for the Danube and the other sectors of the Colorado it performs better than $\Gamma$ and $S^{\text{ext}}$.